-When a new subsite is added, all the Base Radios are considered uncalibrated.
-This causes all the channels in the new subsite to be uncalibrated.
+When a new subsite is added, all Base Radios and channels in the new subsite are uncalibrated.
 Normal calibration procedure of the subsite apply, all other subsites need not be re-calibrated.
+This subsite must be calibrated by using the regular calibration procedure.
+The addition of a subsite does not affect other subsites.